machakann/vim-patternjump/README.md

   #   #      #  tail-pattern
 ```

 Additionally, these patterns can be switched according to modes.
-In the default patterns, '\<\h\k\+\>' is belongs to head-patterns in normal mode, meanwhile it belongs to tail-patterns in insert mode.
-Because text-objects and {motion} gives us a excellent environment for editing in normal mode, if you want to cut a word and substitute to a correct word, press ciw or just cw in this case.
+In the default patterns, `\<\h\k\+\>` is belongs to head-patterns in normal mode, meanwhile it belongs to tail-patterns in insert mode.
+Because text-objects and {motion} gives us a excellent environment for editing in normal mode, if you want to cut a word and substitute to a correct word, press `ciw` or just `cw` in this case.
 On the other hand, we can not use text-objects in insert mode, however we can do some easy work also in insert mode.
-If you want to delete a word in front of cursor, you can use <C-w>.
+If you want to delete a word in front of cursor, you can use `<C-w>`.
 That is why the reason I defined the default patterns like this.

 The patterns can be defined to use a dictionary like this: